Are Our Horses Fit Enough for What We Ask of Them?

 It’s not always easy to tell if a horse is getting fitter just by how it feels.

-One useful indicator is recovery rate:
+One useful indicator is heart rate recovery shortly after exercise.

 As fitness improves: